 The image-shelf-plugin provides ready-made Server-Images templates for various purposes.
 Those Server-Image templates are transparently transferred to 'empty' Images located on Storage-Servers managed by openQRM.
-After that they can directly use for rapid-deployment.
+After that they can be directly used for rapid-deployment.
 This is the easiest method to get started.